arjepsen/FreeBrewie-SOM/Docs/Brewie_SOM_MCU_Integration_Notes_2026-04-12.md

 Do not begin with broad mixed behavior.
 Begin with:
-- one known-good serial baseline
+- one known-good service/comms/display baseline
-- one minimal display-only baseline
+- one small UI or control change at a time
-- recombination only after both are independently believable
+- target verification after every hardware-facing change

 This makes it much easier to understand whether a failure belongs to:
 - target display/backend bring-up